HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/architecture/container_scaling.md

 Per default, the automated scaling is not active and needs to be enabled before taking effect.

-## Known limitations
+!!!
+Known limitations "Known limitations"

    -   **Core**

        The HCL Digital Experience 9.5 Core can only be scaled to more than one Pod if you have performed a database transfer from the default packaged Derby database.
 Prior to that, any other additional Pod except for Pod-0 fails to start, since the default packaged Derby database does not allow for multiple Pods connecting to it.

    -   **Persistence**

        The Persistence used for Digital Asset Management currently supports scaling only with the updated persistence feature.
 For more information, see [Digital Asset Management persistence architecture](dam_persistence_architecture.md).